krishnajiraoh/blockchain/Materials/1. Blockchain Basics/Key Takeaways.md

-#Blockchain Basic - Key Takeways:
+# Blockchain Basics - Key Takeways:

 ## Week One: Defining a Blockchain
 - The blockchain technology supports methods for